 For more information about UBC resources and opportunities, please visit

 www.hr.ubc.ca/faculty-staff-resources/.
 Information about the surrounding community can be found at: www.hr.ubc.ca/housing-relocation/okanagan-profile

 To apply for this position please visit this link: www.facultycareers.ubc.ca/28107

 Application materials must include the following:

-- Candidates should arrange for three letters of reference to be sent directly to Dr. Ashok Mathur (Head, Department of Creative Studies) at: firstname.lastname@example.org with the subject line “VISA reference”.
+- Candidates should arrange for three letters of reference to be sent directly to Dr. Martin Blum (Head, Department of Critical Studies) at: email@example.com with the subject line “Digital Humanities reference”.
 The referees must be able to comment on the applicant's suitability for the position, including objective commentary on the applicant's art practice/research and teaching potential or established excellence.

-Inquiries from those interested in applying should be directed to Dr. Ashok Mathur at the following address: firstname.lastname@example.org.
+- Inquiries from those interested in applying should be directed to Dr. Martin Blum at the following address: firstname.lastname@example.org.

 All appointments are subject to budgetary approval.